Dark Side of Human Consciousness Concept

 The idea of Dark Psychology entered this writer’s theoretical exploration and he began to formalize a set of concepts he believed plausible.
 The sum of his attempts ended in narrow concepts aimed at trying to explain the psychopath and sexual predator.
 Four years ago, this writer experienced his first paradigm shift pertinent to his present theory.

 The construct that follows is this writer’s best attempt at defining why humans are predators with the potential to prey on others for reasons that seem to lack purpose and/or understanding.
-This writer presents to you, Dark Psychology.
+This writer presents Dark Psychology to you.

 Dark Psychology Defined

-Dark Psychology is the study of the human condition as it relates to the psychological nature of people to prey upon other people motivated by criminal and/or deviant drives that lack purpose and general assumptions of instinctual drives andtheory.
+Dark Psychology is the study of the human condition as it relates to the psychological nature of people to prey upon other people motivated by criminal and/or deviant drives that lack purpose and general assumptions of instinctual drives and social science theory.
 All of humanity has this potential to victimize other humans and living creatures.
 While many restrain or sublimate this tendency, some act upon these impulses.

 Dark Psychology encompasses all that makes us who we are in relationship to our dark side.
 All cultures, all faiths and all humanity have this proverbial cancer.
 From the moment we are born to the time of death, there is a side lurking within us all that some have called evil and others have defined as criminal, deviant, and pathological.
 Dark Psychology introduces a third philosophical construct that views these behaviors different from religious dogmas and contemporary social science theories.